 2. Center wire and twist wire against knot to secure.

-How to Trim Tails of a Ribbon Bow
+How to Trim the Ribbon Tail Ends

 1. Fold end of tail in half lengthwise and cut on an angle from the outer edge to the folded edge of the ribbon with the sharpest scissors you have.